shaefelinger/HCS-Project2-TravelBlogVue/README.md

 - The page is fully responsive.
 - The frontend is using Vue.js (incl.
 Router and Vuex) and Tailwind CSS
-- The backend is a Node/Express Server running on Heroku
+- The backend is a Node/Express Server running on Caprover/Digitalocean
 - The data is stored in a Mongo DB-Atlas Cloud database - handled by the server using Mongoose
 - The server provides a REST API for the Blog-Posts and User-Data
-- Authentification is handled by the server using passport.js
+- Authentification is handled by the server using  JWT-Tokens and bcrypt

 ------